How Weighted Blankets Work for Anxiety, Sleep, and More

 Since a number of product listings for weighted blankets specifically mention "odorless," it appears that some weighted blankets have a problem with odor.

 Removable/washable duvet covers are an option with some of the weighted blankets.
 Some come with a duvet cover and others have an option to purchase a cover.
 Take note of the number of duvet cover connection tie loops there are on the blanket.
-Four is the basic number, but many blankets have more connection tie loops so that the weight of the blanket doesn't shift inside the cover.
-The highest number of tie connections I came across was 12.
+Four is the minimum, but many blankets have more connection tie loops so that the weight of the blanket doesn't shift inside the cover.
+The highest number of tie connections I came across was 16.
+(That blanket makes my "best weighted blankets" list.)

 These blankets come in a wide range of costs, from $30 to $250.